If you came to this page directly, you might wish to read a page with an introduction to this section and a map of Val di Chiana first.

 CittÓ della Pieve is a town of brick, rather than of stone as many towns of Central Italy are.
 This because it had several brickyards.
 In 1250, after a failed rebellion against Perugia, it was obliged by the latter to provide bricks for paving its main squares.

 In 1550 Ascanio della Corgna was appointed governor of CittÓ della Pieve by his uncle Pope Julius III.
-In 1555 Ascanio was removed from this position by Pope Paul IV, but in 1563 the town was assigned to him as a fiefdom in addition to Castiglione.
+In 1555 Ascanio was removed from this position by Pope Paul IV, but in 1563 the town was assigned to him as a fiefdom in addition to Castiglione del Lago.
 In the following year however the inhabitants of CittÓ della Pieve managed to return to the direct administration of the Papal State.

 Palazzo della Corgna: (left) courtyard; (centre) Vth century BC Etruscan obelisk; (right) loggia

 Although Ascanio della Corgna and his brother Cardinal Fulvio ruled CittÓ della Pieve for just a few years they had time to build a stately palace which was designed for them by Galeazzo Alessi, an architect who had built the palace of Cardinal Tiberio Crispo at Orvieto following an initial project by Antonio da Sangallo the Younger.
 Notwithstanding its limited size the building has typical features of Renaissance palaces including a loggia.
 Unfortunately pietra serena, the light grey stone utilized for the frames of windows and doors, is subject to deterioration.
+The stone was much used in Florence.

 Palazzo della Corgna - frescoes by Salvio Savini, an assistant to Nicol˛ Circignani, il Pomarancio, a painter best known for his frescoes depicting martyrdoms: (left) Justice; (right) coat of arms of the Ciocchi del Monte (the family of Pope Julius III) and of the della Corgna